Buy Tripadvisor Reviews

-Let’s look at a common example of this ‘dark side.’
-If you run a business, like a bed and breakfast hotel, you might want to attract more business.
-When you eventually look at other establishments on TripAdvisor, you might find more 4-star reviewed establishments than you thought.
+If you run a business, like a bed and breakfast, hotel or restaurant you probably want to attract more business.
+You start looking at TripAdvisor and find more 4-star reviewed establishments than you thought.

-Four-star reviews more or less imply quality.
-They encourage consumers to try your business, leading to potential growth.
-If you don’t have 4-star reviews, your business might have a problem gaining potential growth.
+Four-star reviews imply quality.
+Anything less is seen as either average or less than average.
+If you don’t have 4-star reviews, your business might have a problem gaining new customers and growing.

-Sometimes, your page may have restrictions that filter out good reviews, only leaving bad reviews ‘out in the open.’
+Sometimes, TripAdvisor may filter out good reviews, only leaving bad reviews ‘out in the open.’
 They say that first impressions are everything in the business world—and those low-rated reviews pretty much cost your business its reputation and potential sales.

-Desperate, you end up turning to buy hotel reviews from a ‘trusted’ source.
-Many websites are dedicated to the practice of ‘buying TripAdvisor reviews.’
+There are plenty of services that will let you ‘buy TripAdvisor reviews.’
 Business owners like yourself can even buy hundreds at a time to boost the ‘appearance’ of your business’ reputation on TripAdvisor.

-You might have glanced over these sites and thought, ‘I probably need these reviews to make my hotel’s business start booming.’
-Even moving up a few stars-on-average can make your business look incredibly reliable and serviceable to consumers.
+You might have glanced over these sites and thought, ‘I probably need these reviews to counteract those negative reviews and get your business booming.’
+You’re thinking that moving up a few stars can make your business look reliable to consumers.

-Moving your business up just a few stars-on-average isn’t actually such a good idea—and here’s why.
+Buying TripAdvisor reviews to move business up just a few stars-on-average isn’t actually such a good idea— here’s why.

 Let’s be honest.
-Buying TripAdvisor reviews is an easy way to make your business look great to users.
+Buying TripAdvisor reviews seems like an easy way to make your business look great to users.

 You only have to spend a few hundred or a few thousands for several dozen reviews, guaranteed to ‘boost your business’ and TripAdvisor reputation.
 With the promise of using ‘ethical white-hat reviewing techniques,’ you really can’t blame business owners for being enticed by that kind of business-boosting prospect.

-The thing is buying reviews is more or less bribing.
-In other words, you’re paying them to lie to potential real customers.
+The thing is buying reviews is dishonest.
+In other words, you’re paying a service to lie to potential real customers.
 This is unethical and you will get caught.